jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## New Tech, New Age, New Philosophy

 Life on this Earth has never been easy.
 However, our lives improve with better technology.
-Deaths from disease, famine, and war have all decreased as our technological power has gone up.
+Deaths from disease, famine, and [war](https://en.wikipedia.org/wiki/Ian_Morris_(historian)#War!_What_is_it_Good_For?) have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm serious.
 Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria or viruses existed.
 Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)" and would open windows in hospitals if too many people were getting sick.